vzool/docs/api/admin-guide/custom-endpoint.md

-# Endpoints
+# Creating Custom Endpoints

-Users can create custom endpoints.
-The custom endpoints can be created inside extensions (page, interfaces) or as a standalone.
+Custom endpoints are easy to create files that return an array with the endpoint path, method, and handler.
+All custom endpoints are scoped within `/custom` to avoid conflicts with the Core functionality.

-All custom endpoints are created equally, the only difference is where the file is located.
-The name of the file can be anything when the file is located in the root of the custom endpoints directory.
-When the endpoints are created inside an extension (page or interface) or a directory inside the custom endpoints path, the name must be `endpoints.php`.
+**Global** endpoints are defined in files within `/public/extension/custom/endpoints` ([link](https://github.com/directus/api/tree/master/public/extensions/custom/endpoints)).
+You can use any file-names or sub-directories to help keep things organized.

-These files must return an array with the endpoint path, method and handler.
+**Extension** endpoints are defined in the `endpoints.php` file within that extension's directory.

 ```php
 <?php